Our Transformation journey

-Famous Brands strives to establish an employee demographic representing the South African population.
-We observe the principles of equality and fair treatment in all operations and interactions with employees.
+Famous Brands aims to be an organisation that truly reflects South Africa’s diverse population.
+We value inclusion, equality, and the fair treatment of all employees.
 Our business transformation strategy is guided by the Department of Trade and Industry’s B-BBEE Codes of Good Practice objectives.

 Our B-BBEE scorecard